Jellayy/jellayy.github.io/_posts/2021-03-09-media-stack.markdown

 $ sudo docker run hello-world
 {% endhighlight %}

 If hello world displayed its output that means everything is working great.
+For the future we're going to make things easier by adding your user to the docker group.

+{% highlight bash %}
+$ sudo usermod -aG docker <YOUR-USER>
+{% endhighlight %}

-Installing portainer is then as easy as
+Then getting portainer running is as easy as:

 {% highlight bash %}
 $ docker volume create portainer_data